martel-innovate/join-fiware-lab-guide/docs/node-disconnection/fiware-lab.md

-# De-Registering your Node to FIWARE Lab
+# Deregistering your node to FIWARE Lab

-This section describe how to de-register your Node to FIWARE Lab
+This section describes how to de-register your Node to FIWARE Lab